Fair Housing Laws

 From redlining and disinvestment to racial inequities, discriminatory housing practices still permeate in American communities.
 City governments hold enormous power through their planning, development, and zoning processes to advance goals of equal access, mobility, inclusion, economic prosperity, and racial justice.
 The City of Moorpark is committed to improving the quality of life for its residents by identifying options and solutions to barriers for housing for all economic levels and age ranges.

-The following information is being provided to Moorpark residents in order to promote the furtherance of fair housing and its initiatives:
+The following information is being provided to Moorpark residents in order to promote the furtherance of fair housing and its initiatives.

 Federal Fair Housing Law